Trabsact Sagme Diaries

 sagme's diaries

 Most of the early posts about new games came from playtesting and discussions between João Pedro Neto and Bill Taylor.
 But even before Bill's passing on July 2021, the blog had gradually shifted its focus toward old and obscure two-player abstract board games.
-The blog will tend to avoid Chess variants and Mancala games, as dedicated sites for those already exist.
+The blog will tend to avoid Chess variants, Mancala games, and Go Variants, as dedicated sites for those already exist.

 No comments: